 One major indication of the economic climate is the sales tax.
-Actual revenue from sales tax to the Local Transportation Fund leveled off a trend of economic recovery since the recession that began in 2008.
-Local sales tax revenues have remained above \$3 million for four consecutive years now, reaching \$3.4 million in FY 2014/15, and dipping to \$3.3 million (down two percent) in FY 2015/16.
-(Note that 14 months were counted in the 2015/16 audit, reflecting a transition to synchronize with the County Auditor's accounting method; the difference in revenue will be addressed in the next budget.)
-The revenue estimates for 2016/17 and 2017/18 remain above \$3.4 million, actual results pending.
+Actual revenue from sales tax to the Local Transportation Fund continued a trend of economic recovery since the recession that began in 2008.
+Local sales tax revenues have remained above \$3 million for five consecutive years now, reaching \$3.4 million in FY 2014/15, and dipping to \$3.3 million (down 2.0 percent) in FY 2015/16.
+FY 2016/17 revenue approached \$3.5 million (up 3.7 percent).

 The Council's management has been encouraged by the steady sales tax revenues, a core source of Council funding.
 Other indicators are revenues that originate from gasoline taxes through federal and state funding sources, which have been trending downward.
-Stakeholders are actively seeking and testing alternative revenue streams, such as the California Road Charge Pilot, and legislators continue to sponsor bills to address the statewide transportation funding crisis.
+Alternative revenue streams are being tested, notably the California Road Charge Pilot, which was completed in 2017.
+Meanwhile, the Legislature has been addressing the statewide transportation funding crisis.
+Senate Bill 1, the Road Repair and Accountability Act was signed into law in April 2017, investing over \$5 billion a year in state and local transportation needs.

-Funding sources available to the Council have remained fairly steady over the past five years.
-Planning grants have continued to be quite active over the past several years, as management has consistently delivered grant products and secured new grants that benefit the Council's membership and the region.
+Overall, funding sources available to the Council have remained fairly stable during the economic recovery.
+New opportunities are available from SB 1 programs.
+Planning grants have continued to be active over the past several years, as management has consistently delivered grant products and helped to secure new grants that benefit the Council's membership and the region.
 Added to these were the new Active Transportation Program state grants, so that for the first time, the Council is going beyond planning to build an infrastructure project, in response to crucial safety needs.

 Net position has been typically in the range of \$1.5 million in Governmental funds and \$3.5 million in Fiduciary funds.
+Last year the Governmental net position was \$1 million and in FY 2016/17 dropped below \$1 million, as a result of planned equipment purchases for the SAFE call box program.
+Fiduciary funds have gradually increased to approximately \$5 million.

 The Council's management will continue to carefully monitor expenditures and remain committed to sound fiscal practices so as to deliver the highest quality of service to the citizens of the countywide region.